aueb-wim/DataCatalogue/README.md

 -   View details about the meta-data [here](https://github.com/HBPMedical/DataCatalogue/blob/master/frontend/src/assets/images/CDEsVersion.png)
 -   Download the JSON that contains the meta-data that will be used in the MIP Federated Node for a specific medical condition [here](https://github.com/HBPMedical/DataCatalogue/blob/master/frontend/src/assets/images/CDEsVersion.png)
 -   View the hierarchy of the meta-data in an indexable tree structure [here](https://github.com/HBPMedical/DataCatalogue/blob/master/frontend/src/assets/images/CDEsTree.png)

+Hospital Meta-Data:
+-   View the meta-data of all hospitals combined [here](https://github.com/HBPMedical/DataCatalogue/blob/master/frontend/src/assets/images/l1.png)
+-   View the versions of the meta-data of each hospital and search with category and/or code [here](https://github.com/HBPMedical/DataCatalogue/blob/master/frontend/src/assets/images/l2.png)
+-   Download the JSON that contains the meta-data of the hospital local data model [here](https://github.com/HBPMedical/DataCatalogue/blob/master/frontend/src/assets/images/l2.png)
+-   View the hierarchy of the meta-data in an indexable tree structure [here](https://github.com/HBPMedical/DataCatalogue/blob/master/frontend/src/assets/images/l3.png)
+-   View / Download / Index  the results of the Quality Control Tool for the meta-data [here](https://github.com/HBPMedical/DataCatalogue/blob/master/frontend/src/assets/images/l4.png)
+-   View the graphical representation of how variables are mapped to CDEs and using which rule [here](https://github.com/HBPMedical/DataCatalogue/blob/master/frontend/src/assets/images/l5.png)

 ### Management Features (Login required)
 Data Catalogue uses a keycloak instance setup for the MIP in order to authorize users.
 The extra actions that the user can do after being logged in are the following: